Collaborate Ultra – Moderators guide

 System requirements and support information

-For the best experience, use Google Chrome or Firefox.
+For the best experience, use Google Chrome or Chromium.
 Please note Internet Explorer 11 is not supported and other browsers may have limited functionality.
 Check Browser Support for Collaborate configurations in different browsers.

 There are currently two apps which work with Blackboard Collaborate: Blackboard for students, and Blackboard Instructor for staff.